Fix: WMI Provider Host (WmiPrvSE.exe) High CPU Usage On Windows 10

 13. Start by enabling one service at a time in the same manner and stop when the high CPU usage comes back.

-14. Reinstall the service/application by enabling which the high usage comes back or keep it disabled.
+14. Reinstall the service/application whose enabling causes the high usage to return, or keep it disabled.

 Locate the Process Using Event Viewer and Uninstall It